Annapurna Labs

 Annapurna Labs is an Israeli microelectronics company.
-Since January 2015 it has been a subsidiary of Amazon.com.
+Since January 2015 it has been a wholly owned subsidiary of Amazon.com.
 Amazon reportedly acquired the company for its Amazon Web Services division for US$350–370M.

 History

 Annapurna Labs, named after the Annapurna Massif in the Himalayas, was co-founded in 2011 by Bilic "Billy" Hrvoje, a Bosnian Jewish refugee, Nafea Bshara, an Arab Israeli citizen, and Ronen Boneh with investments from the independent investors Avigdor Willenz, Manuel Alba, Andy Bechtolsheim, the venture capital firm Walden International, Arm Holdings, and TSMC.
-Board members include Avigdor Willenz, Manuel Alba, and Lip-Bu Tan, the CEO of both Walden International and Cadence Design Systems.
+Board members include Avigdor Willenz, Manuel Alba, and Lip-Bu Tan, the CEO of Intel.

+The first product launched under the AWS umbrella was the AWS Nitro hardware and supporting hypervisor in November 2017.
+Following on from Nitro, Annapurna developed general-purpose CPUs under the Graviton family and machine-learning ASICs under the Trainium and Inferentia brands.

+In November 2024 Annapurna announced their second generation Trainium 2 intended for training AI models.
+Based on their internal testing, Amazon are claiming "a 4-times performance increase between Trainium 1 and Trainium 2".